NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

    Example WorldView image section and colorized height map.

-Above, we have used ``subpixel-mode 1`` which is less accurate but reasonably fast.
-More details about how to set this and other ``stereo`` parameters can be found in :numref:`settingoptionsinstereodefault`.

 It is important to note that we could have performed stereo using the approximate RPC model instead of the exact linear camera model (both models are in the same XML file), by switching the session in the ``stereo`` command above from ``-t dg`` to ``-t rpc``.
-The RPC model is somewhat less accurate, so the results will not be the same, in our experiments we’ve seen differences in the 3D terrains using the two approaches of 5 meters or more.
+The RPC model is somewhat less accurate, so the results will not be the same, in our experiments we've seen differences in the 3D terrains using the two approaches of 5 meters or more.

 .. _mapproj: